-The shipping fees & Delivery
+The Shipping Fees & Delivery

 For folks living in the Asian region, if you place the order near the start of the week, say Monday or Tuesday, then you will receive the package in around 7-8 business days (excluding Sat & Sun).

 For us, the delivery was faster than expected.
-Almost forgot, they will send you a tracking code on the Taiwan Post website to track your shipment & see whether there is any "hiccups" along the way.
+Almost forgot, they will send you a tracking code on the Taiwan Post website to track your shipment & see whether there are any "hiccups" along the way.
 Be sure to switch to English if you don’t understand Chinese.

-What’s inside the package?
+What’s Inside the Package?

 Our package arrived on Nov 5 2019.
 So that’s about a week after ordering.
 Pretty quick for international shipping, isn’t it?

-What’s cool about this store, I think, is that they complete all the paperwork– all the not so sexy stuff–with the Plant Health Department before exporting.
+What’s cool about this store, I think, is that they complete all the paperwork– all the not-so-sexy stuff–with the Plant Health Department before exporting.